Financial Support for Undergraduates

 Repayment of loans

-As stated earlier you only have to start paying your tuition fee loan back after you have graduated or left your course, and you are earning more than £26,575.
+As stated earlier you only have to start paying your tuition fee loan back after you have graduated or left your course, and you are earning more than £25,000 if you started your course in or after 2023.
 Repayments will be nine per cent of the amount earned above £26,575.

 Repayments will usually begin the April after you graduate or leave your course.

-Interest will be added at a rate equal to inflation plus three per cent from the time you take out your loan until the date when repayment is due.
+Interest will be added at a rate equal to inflation from the time you take out your loan until the date when repayment is due.

 From then on, the interest rate will vary according to your earnings.

 If you are earning £25,000 or less, the interest rate will reduce to just the rate of inflation.

 If you are earning more than £25,000 there will also be a real rate of interest added above the rate of inflation.